Learn the theory and application of a Transmission Electron Microscope (TEM) to collect images from your sample and assist in your research.

 Related courses

-There are other CMM Techniques available and provided by CMM which may be necessary for your research.
-Here are a list of related courses:
+There are many other CMM Techniques available which may be useful in your research.
+Here is a list of related courses:

 - Sample Preparation for Biological Science, Polymer Sciences and General Morphology